spacetj/production-readiness/01-stability-reliability/README.md

 Declarative, GitOps continuous delivery tool for Kubernetes.

-Enables gitops for kube manifests, which translates to using Git repositories as the source of truth for defining the desired application state.
+Enables gitops for Kube manifests, which translates to using Git repositories as the source of truth for defining the desired application state.
+To specify multiple environments for a service, `ApplicationSet` controller must also be installed.

 | Open Source                                   | Maintained By | First Release |
 | --------------------------------------------- | ------------- | ------------- |